Mauxo16/Portfolio/README.md

+# ES
+Aqui esta la lista de proyecto que trabajé utilizando Javascript

+# EN
-# This is a list of Proyect which i've been working
+Here's the list of proyects that i've been working using Javascript